 Of the 490 patients studied, the results indicated that over 10.6 percent of patients taking SSRIs experienced dental implant failures compared with only 4.6 percent of patients who were non SSRI users.
 The results led researchers to believe that SSRIs are associated with an increased risk of implant failure.
 Therefore, you should make sure your dentist is aware of any medications you are taking while discussing dental treatments.

-Aside from providing dependable general, and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Aside from providing dependable general, implant, and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff, and we proudly serve patients from the Chicago Metro area.